nualagr/readnreviewed/README.md

   * [MongoDB](https://en.wikipedia.org/wiki/MongoDB), the document-oriented database program.
 Used to store the users' information, book reviews and other data.

 - APIs
-  * [GoodReads API](https://www.goodreads.com/api/index).
+  * [Google Books API](https://developers.google.com/books).
 Used to source the book synopsis, author information and book covers.

 - Apps:
   * [Balsamiq](https://balsamiq.com/).
 Used to create the project wireframes.